 So that you do not freeze, it is very important that you wear the right clothing.
 However, you should remember that splashes of fat or sparks can come flying.
 In addition, scarves with fringes or bobbles are not ideal clothing choices because they can catch fire quickly.

-In the winter season it gets dark very quickly, so you should provide good lighting via flashlights or other light.
+It gets dark very quickly during the winter, so you should provide good lighting via flashlights or other light.
 A campfire is also a good idea.
 It even warms you up in snow and cold temperatures.